wandb/examples/examples/launch/launch-sweeps/optuna-scheduler/README.md

 ### Run a basic example:

-Run a simple Optuna scheduler using out-of-the-box jobs.
-The scheduler and training jobs are image-sourced, and should be run on queues that can launch containers (but they do not require a builder).
+Run a simple Optuna scheduler using out-of-the-box image-sourced jobs, using the command:

 ```bash
 wandb launch-sweep optuna_config_basic.yaml -q <container queue> -p <project> -e <entity>
 ```

+Confirm there is a launch agent polling on that queue (if not, start one using [this guide](https://docs.wandb.ai/guides/launch/run-agent)).

 The `optuna_config_basic.yaml` file configures a basic sweep using an Optuna [PercentilePruner](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.pruners.PercentilePruner.html) and sweeps over one parameter: `param1`, shown below.